Where to find a COVID-19 vaccine clinic in Toronto today

 Open from 2 p.m. until vaccine supply runs out (~500 doses available).

-Priority access for individuals 12+ who are students or immediate family members of students at Victoria Village Public School, Sloane Public School, Precious Blood Catholic School, Milne Valley Public School, Wexford Public School, Don Mills Collegiate Institute, Victoria Park Collegiate Institute, École élémentarie Jeanne-Lajoie and O’Connor Public School.
+Priority access for individuals 12+ who are students or immediate family members of students at Clairlea Public School, Our Lady of Fatima Catholic School, SATEC @ W.A.
+Porter Collegiate Institute, Regent Heights Public School and St. Joachim Catholic School.
 Non-priority access for individuals 12+ who live/work/attend school in any "M" postal code.

 Open from 2 p.m. until vaccine supply runs out (~500 doses available).